What is a Short Sale of Stocks?

 - In real estate, it refers to a transaction wherein the property which is mortgaged with the lenders is sold in the market at a value which is less than the debt owed on it.
 In this case, if the lenders agree to the transactions, the Net difference between the Sale price and the debt owned against it is referred to as a Short Sale.

 - In Short Selling of stocks, there are more stringent rules laid down by the SEC due to the high risk and exposure in the same.
 In Short Selling, settlement happens weekly, or it depends upon the agreed terms.

 Examples of How Short Sales Stocks Process Works?

 Below are some examples of how short the sale of stocks works?

 Short Sale Stocks Example #1

-Let us assume that an investor Short Sells security on the Exchange by borrowing the same from a Broker ie 1000 shares @ $20 = $20,000.
+Let us assume that an investor Short Sells Security on the Exchange by borrowing the same from a Broker, i.e., 1000 shares @ $20 = $20,000.
 The stock price moves down by $2.
-In this case, the Investor needs to buy back the Security from the Broker @ $18 in order to cover the position, and hence there is a profit of $2,000 on this transaction which is been paid by the Broker to the Investor.
+In this case, the investor needs to buy back the Security from the Broker @ $18 in order to cover the position, and hence there is a profit of $2,000 on this transaction, which has been paid by the Broker to the investor.